 Food & Dining

-Vegetarian Meals.
-We are coordinating with BCEC to offer conference participants vegetarian foods grown locally in Queensland, whenever possible.
+Vegetarian meals.
+We are coordinating with BCEC to offer Congress participants vegetarian foods grown locally in Queensland, whenever possible.
 There is extensive scientific evidence confirming that plant-based foods significantly reduce the agricultural industry’s greenhouse gas emissions.
-Raising stock animals like cattle, pigs, chicken, and sheep requires requires an immense amount of water, feed, and land; the animals themselves—especially cattle—produce large volumes of methane gas; and processing, transporting, and storing the meat from stock animals contributes substantially to climate change.
+Raising stock animals like cattle, pigs, chicken and sheep requires an immense amount of water, feed and land: the animals themselves – especially cattle – produce large volumes of methane gas, and processing, transporting and storing the meat from stock animals contributes significantly to climate change.
 Please note that additional dietary specifications and requirements will be happily accommodated.

-Dishware, Glassware, and Cutlery.
-We will only use compostable or biodegradable dishware and cutlery products for all meals served during the conference, and we recommend that conference participants bring their own reusable water bottles, since we will not be offering disposable cups for drinks.
+Dishware, glassware and cutlery.
+We will only use compostable or biodegradable dishware and cutlery products for all meals served during the Congress, and we recommend that Congress participants bring their own reusable water bottles, since we will not be offering disposable cups for drinks.
 We also recommend that you bring your own coffee mugs.
 Reusable water bottles and mugs can significantly reduce the need for and production of petroleum-based products, and compostable tableware can significantly reduce our landfill waste and the substantial greenhouse gas emissions our waste industries produce.

 Coordination & Planning

 Digital Programs and Access.
-We will not print copies of the conference program.
-The program, as well as other event material, will be available on the SRI2021 website and through the SRI2021 App, which will be launched closer to the event.
+We will not print copies of the Congress program.
+The program, as well as other event material, will be available on the SRI2021 website and through the SRI2021 online platform, which will be launched closer to the event.

 Please Do Your Part

-Our consortium offers conference participants several meaningful opportunities to mitigate their carbon emissions during SRI 2021, and as we prepare to gather in Brisbane to discuss the future of sustainability policies, we ask that you implement reasonable measures to reduce your impact.
+Our Hosting Consortium offers Congress participants several meaningful opportunities to mitigate their carbon emissions during SRI2021, and as we prepare to gather in Brisbane to discuss the future of sustainability policies, we ask that you implement reasonable measures to reduce your impact.

-We also welcome practical suggestions about how we can work to organize a more sustainable international conference while still offering participants meaningful opportunities to interact and collaborate with one another.
+We also welcome practical suggestions about how we can work to organize a more sustainable international Congress while still offering participants meaningful opportunities to interact and collaborate with one another.